Nerajno/begin-to-code/lessons/javascript/lesson-5/images/exercises.md

 ![Duolingo exercise](https://airportyh.github.io/begin-to-code/lessons/javascript/lesson-5/images/duolingo.PNG)

-The top of the screen has a person saying a phrase in the foreign language that you are learning, followed by an answer box which contains your answer, and a word labels list, and then the "check" button to check your answer.
+The top of the screen has a person saying a phrase in the foreign language that you are learning, followed by an answer box enclosed in dashed borders which contains your answer, and a word labels list, and then the "check" button to check your answer.

 When you click on one of the word in the word labels list under the answer box, that word goes into the answer box, and is removed from the set of word labels.